puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 As we noted above, the Puppet agent comes with a set of supporting tools you can use to explore your system from a Puppet's-eye-view.
-Now that the agent is installed, let's take a moment to explore these tools and see what they can teach you about how Puppet works.
+Now that the agent is installed, we can explore these tools and see what they can teach you about how Puppet works.

 One of Puppet's core concepts is something called the *resource abstraction layer*.
-For Puppet, each aspect of the system you want to manage (users, files, services, and packages are some of the most common examples) is represented in Puppet code as a unit called a *resource*.
+For Puppet, each aspect of the system you want to manage (such as a user, file, service, or package) is represented in Puppet code as a unit called a *resource*.
+The `puppet resource` tool allows you to view and modify these resources directly.

 <div class = "lvm-task-number"><p>Task 4:</p></div>

-Be sure you're still connected your agent node, and run the following command to ask Puppet to describe a file resource:
+Be sure you're still connected your Agent system, and run the following command to ask Puppet to describe a file resource:

     puppet resource file /tmp/test